 Framer vs Webflow: Which Website Builder Should You Use in 2025?

-The Modern Web Design Landscape
+Introduction: The Modern Web Design Landscape

 In the mid-2010s, WordPress dominated the website-building scene but came with significant pain points for designers: fixing layout issues, troubleshooting plugin conflicts, and encountering the dreaded "White Screen of Death."
 Framer and Webflow emerged as modern solutions to address these challenges, providing streamlined, powerful tools tailored to the needs of professionals.